9 Charts

 - Chart area (1)

-- This is the entire chart including all elements.
+The entire chart, including all its elements.

 - Plot area (2)